To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 - direction

 You always know where you stand.
+Then retirement arrives, the goal, the finish line is here.

 The deadlines vanish.
-The urgency fades.
-The milestones stop.

-Why Achievement Alone Doesn’t Sustain Us
+Why Achievement Alone Doesn’t Sustain Meaning

 Part of the issue may involve something psychologists call hedonic adaptation.

-This helps explain why reaching major goals often produces satisfaction… but not necessarily lasting fulfillment.
+This helps explain why major achievements often produce satisfaction…

-We spend years pursuing something:
+We spend years pursuing:

 - a title